metadata toggle

 Drinking water

-When administering the vaccine by drinking water use cool, clean water supplemented with 2 grams of skimmed milk powder or 50ml of liquid skimmed milk per litre to dissolve the vaccine, as it is known that this will make the virus retain its activity.
+When administering the vaccine by drinking water use cool, clean water supplemented with 2 grams of skimmed milk powder or 50 ml of liquid skimmed milk per litre to dissolve the vaccine, as it is known that this will make the virus retain its activity.

-Reconstitution of vaccine
+Reconstitution of vaccine:

 The vials should be opened under water or the content of the cup(s) should be poured into the water.
 In both cases mix the water containing the vaccine well before use.
 All containers used should be clean and free from any traces of detergent or disinfectant.
-Mix thoroughly with a clean stirrer, ensuring that all vials used are emptied.
+Mix thoroughly with a clean stirrer, ensuring that all vials or cups used are emptied.
 After reconstitution the suspension looks clear.
-Offer to birds immediately.

 Use clean cold water, which is free of iron and chlorine.
 Where water sanitisers are used consult MSD Animal Health technical staff.
-Chlorine at levels as low as 1 ppm is known to have a detrimental affect on vaccine virus stability, therefore the use of liquid skimmed milk is recommended to prolong the life of the virus.
-By adding 2 gram skimmed milk powder per litre water the virus retains its activity much longer.
+Chlorine at levels as low as 1 ppm is known to have a detrimental effect on vaccine virus stability, therefore the use of liquid skimmed milk is recommended to prolong the life of the virus.
+By adding 2 grams skimmed milk powder per litre water the virus retains its activity much longer.
 This may be added to the water at the rate of 500 ml (approximately 1 pint) per 10 litres of water.
-After mixing well, the solution should be allowed to stand for 15-30 minutes before adding the vaccine.
+After mixing well, the solution should be allowed to stand for 15 – 30 minutes before adding the vaccine.
 Only skimmed milk should be used, as the fat in whole milk may block the automatic drinking systems as well as reduce vaccine virus efficacy.

 Ensure uptake of all the vaccine medicated water in 2 hours.
 Depending on the weather conditions, it may be advisable to deprive the birds of water prior to vaccination.
 A sufficient number of water containers to provide adequate drinking space is essential.
 These should be clean and free from traces of detergents and disinfectants.
-Dissolve 1000 doses in as many litres of water as the age of the birds in days, to a maximum of 40 litres.
+Dissolve 1 000 doses in as many litres of water as the age of the birds in days, to a maximum of 40 litres.

 The vaccine should be given in the early morning as this is the main period of drinking or the cool period on a hot day.
 When vaccinating larger flocks, it is advisable to start by dissolving only part of the vaccine.
 If vaccine is administered through a central water supply or a proportioner, great care should be taken.
 For numbers of birds between standard dosages, the next higher dosage should be chosen.